yeah but like...

 The main objection we hear to installing trash cans is the idea that they'll somehow encourage more visitation, more trash, or both.
 We don't get it.

-Not only is this objection groundless, it is harmful.
-It sends a clear message to the hundreds of visitors and tens of thousands of commuters, cyclists, hikers, and others that the government doesn't care.
-As Tip O'Neill said, all politics are local - if we want to stop the erosion of public trust in institutions and civic cohesion, reclaiming this marquee site as a clean and welcoming space for everyone to enjoy would be a fantastic place to start.
+Refusing to provide the same mature land management practices we offer in every other park and public space sends a clear message to Grizzly Peak's hundreds of daily visitors and tens of thousands of daily commuters, cyclists, and hikers that the government doesn't care.
+If we want to stop the erosion of public trust in institutions and civic cohesion, reclaiming this marquee site as a clean and welcoming space for everyone to enjoy would be a fantastic place to start.

-Not only is this objection groundless, it is harmful.
-It sends a clear message to the hundreds of visitors and tens of thousands of commuters, cyclists, hikers, and others that the government doesn't care.
-As Tip O'Neill said, all politics are local - if we want to stop the erosion of public trust in institutions and civic cohesion, reclaiming this marquee site as a clean and welcoming space for everyone to enjoy would be a fantastic place to start.
+Refusing to provide the same mature land management practices we offer in every other park and public space sends a clear message to Grizzly Peak's hundreds of daily visitors and tens of thousands of daily commuters, cyclists, and hikers that the government doesn't care.
+If we want to stop the erosion of public trust in institutions and civic cohesion, reclaiming this marquee site as a clean and welcoming space for everyone to enjoy would be a fantastic place to start.

 Why don't we just close the road?